 Nyerere National Park is the new name for the Selous Game Reserve.
 Tanzania's largest game reserve, in fact it is the largest in Africa and is classified a UNESCO World Heritage Site.
 The Nyerere is usually the major feature of a Southern Circuit safari, and holds the promise of untold chances to explore.

-A massive wilderness area four times the size of the Serengeti, the Selous Game Reserve supports some of the biggest herds left in Africa.
+A massive wilderness area four times the size of the Serengeti, the Nyerere National Park supports some of the biggest herds left in Africa.
 An estimated 30,000 elephant and 200,000 buffalo, as well as large herds of a variety of game call the reserve home.
 There are plenty of hippo and crocodiles, wildebeest, hartebeest, kudu, sable antelope, eland, reedbuck, bushbuck, zebras and giraffe.
 It is also a very good place to see rare and endangered African wild dogs (also called hunting dogs).
 A birder's paradise, expect to see a huge number of species, with around 450 birds having been recorded in the park.

 Our favourite itineraries, showcasing the best of Selous Game Reserve